An overview of accounting principles in these useful accounting tutorials.

 Let’s start with the Bank.
 We actually pay our supplier R2,850 in cash.
 So our Bank Account decreases by R2,850.

-Cost of Sales is only affected with R2,500 because the R350 that was included in the payment to Supplier A will be deducted from the amount owing to SARS.
+Cost of Sales is only affected by R2,500 because the R350 that was included in the payment to Supplier A will be deducted from the amount owing to SARS.

 The VAT Control Account showed R700 owing to SARS before this transaction.
 Since we’ve added this transaction, this amount has decreased to R350.
 R700 less the R350 from our suppliers' payment.